 What’s the difference among the three?

-Iba and Sta.
-Cruz, on the other hand, are the northernmost part of Zambales.
+On the other hand, are the northernmost part of Zambales.
 They are very far from the beach.
 But if you are going to the north first, then I recommend riding those buses.

 But in most cases, just ride an OLONGAPO bound bus.

-Double check your bus number, seat number, and insuranceticket.
+Double check your bus number, seat number, and insurance ticket.
 You may ask for a seat if there are just a few passengers.

 I didn’t always have the best experience when riding a Victory bus from Pasay terminal going to Olongapo.
 Some seats are dirty; some have bad ventilation and so on.
 I recommend traveling by midnight to dawn because I always have the best experiences during those times.
 Or, during peak hours is to go to Saulog Terminal at the back of Sogo EDSA Taft Avenue.

 3. Olongapo to Halfmoon Beach Resort

 After arriving in Olongapo, you may choose to go to your hotel (click me for OLONGAPO hotels, or find the best recommendations below) or directly head to the Inflatable Island Resort found in Samba Beach Resort.

 Ride a BLUE jeepney just a few steps from the terminal.
 Blue Jeepneys accept passengers that will just board a few miles from the terminal.